saivivek1102/osce-scheduler/README.md

 - Applied **round-robin logic** to fairly assign examiners and clients
 - Ensured that all examinees get a complete schedule with no missing assignments
 - Extracted and returned `adminId`, `trackId`, `station`, `examiner`, and `client` per examinee
+- Connected the AngularJS-based frontend to the backend using explicit API routes

 ---